 No affidavit or certificate of successful completion of an approved pre-licensing course of study in home inspection shall be issued to any student unless said student shall have first attended a minimum of forty hours of instruction and shall have achieved a passing numerical grade of at least seventy per cent on a final examination.
-Each school, institution or organization shall issue an affidavit to the student in such form as may be adopted by the school, institution or organization attesting to the required minimum attendance, dates of attendance and final numerical grade for the course.
-Said affidavit shall be signed by an authorized official of the school, institution or organization.
+Each school, institution or

-(NEW) Section 20-491-20.
-Course and location approval by the Home Inspection Licensing Board.
+Sec.
+20-491-20.
+Course and location approval by the Home Inspection Licensing Board

-(a) Each school, institution or organization conducting an approved course shall, at least ten days prior to the first scheduled session of each course, submit to the Home Inspection Licensing Board a schedule of the dates, hours, locations, tuition fees, advertising and instructors for each course to be offered.
+- (a) Each school, institution or organization conducting an approved course shall, at least ten days prior to the first scheduled session of each course, submit to the Home Inspection Licensing Board a schedule of the dates, hours, locations, tuition fees, advertising and instructors for each course to be offered.
 No courses shall commence, or be advertised as approved, nor shall an instructor be used in the classroom, without prior written approval of the Home Inspection Licensing Board.
 There shall be no change or alteration in any approved course or instructional staff without prior written notice and approval of the Home Inspection Licensing Board.
-Course approval may be withdrawn for failure to comply with the provisions of sections 20-491-15 through 20-491-26 of the Regulations of Connecticut State Agencies.

-(b) Each school, institution or organization shall submit to the Home Inspection Licensing Board for prior approval a listing identifying all locations where courses are offered.
+Course approval may be withdrawn for failure to comply with the provisions of sections 20-491-15 through 20-491-26 of the Regulations of Connecticut State Agencies. - (b) Each school, institution or organization shall submit to the Home Inspection Licensing Board for prior approval a listing identifying all locations where courses are offered.
 Each course of study shall be conducted in a classroom or other facility which is adequate to implement the offering.
 Approved courses shall not be held on the premises of a home inspection office or home inspection franchise.
 No classroom location shall be approved by the Home Inspection Licensing Board until it has been approved by the local fire marshal for such use.

-(NEW) Section 20-491-21.
-Records.
+Sec.
+20-491-21.
+Records

-(a) Each school, institution or organization conducting approved courses shall keep and retain complete records of student attendance, grades or evidence of completion for a period of at least three years after the completion of each course.
+- (a) Each school, institution or organization conducting approved courses shall keep and retain complete records of student attendance, grades or evidence of completion for a period of at least three years after the completion of each course.
 Such records shall be available for inspection or audit by representatives of the Home Inspection Licensing Board or the department.
-Upon satisfactory completion of any approved course, the school, institution or organization shall furnish a certificate or affidavit, as applicable, to the student, as prescribed by the Home Inspection Licensing Board.

-(b) The burden of proof of completion of each course shall be upon the licensee.
+Upon satisfactory completion of any approved course, the school, institution or organization shall furnish a certificate or affidavit, as applicable, to the student, as prescribed by the Home Inspection Licensing Board. - (b) The burden of proof of completion of each course shall be upon the licensee.
 Documentation of such courses shall be submitted in such manner and at such times as prescribed by the Home Inspection Licensing Board.
+(Added effective July 30, 2002.)

-(NEW) Section 20-491-22.
-Home Inspection Licensing Board and department audits.
+Sec.
+20-491-22.
+Home Inspection Licensing Board and department audits

 The Home Inspection Licensing Board or the department may, without prior notice, visit the school and observe the instruction given to insure proper standards as to method of delivery and instruction and to confirm content of any approved courses.
+(Added effective July 30, 2002.)

-(NEW) Sec.
+Sec.
 20-491-23.
-Course content.
+Course content

 (a) The contents of pre-licensing courses or continuing education programs shall consist of current home inspection licensing laws and practices that are broad-based and essential to the role of a home inspection general practitioner as he or she acts in the best interests of the consumer.
-The contents shall directly relate to home inspection principles and practices as described in sections 20-491-1 to 20-491-14, inclusive, of the Regulations of Connecticut State Agencies and to any overview text on home inspection principles and practices or to new developments in the fields for which licensees have a demonstrated need.
+The contents shall directly relate to home inspection principles and practices as described in sections 20-491-1 to 20-491-14, inclusive, of the Regulations of Connecticut

+State Agencies and to any overview text on home inspection principles and practices or to new developments in the fields for which licensees have a demonstrated need.